The Centre (Saskatoon): Post-merger

 In 1995, the two malls were connected by an underground link under Acadia Drive (after the city rejected a proposal for an at-grade extension that would have resulted in Acadia, a major access route into the Wildwood and Lakeview communities, being closed to traffic).
-The two "sides" of the mall are now known as "Centre East" and "Centre West".
-Target Canada briefly operated a store at in Centre East, replacing Zellers (which had previously relocated from its longtime position anchoring Centre West after Wal-Mart pulled out of its Centre East location).
-Its space has since been reallocated to smaller tenants such as clothing chain Ardene and GoodLife Fitness.
-In the late-2000s, the former Zellers location in Centre West was repurposed for several smaller retailers and a Best Buy anchor store.
-As part of this renovation, the Canada Safeway, which was previously accessed through Zellers, was converted into a standalone store, no longer joined physically to the mall.
+The two "sides" of the mall became known as "Centre East" (former Wildwood) and "Centre West" (former Circle Park).
+An expanded food court was constructed in Centre West, while the Wildwood Mall food court and large-format retailers in the former Dominion store footprint were converted into two cinemas: a first-run Cineplex and Rainbow Cinemas, a second-run cinema.

+The development of the Preston Crossing "power centre" several kilometres north of The Centre led to two major tenants closing and relocating, beginning with Canadian Tire (its location was repurposed for several smaller retailers including a Dollarama and a relocated Shopper's Drug Mart.
+Then, in the summer of 2004, Walmart relocated; this left a vacancy filled in the spring of 2006 when Zellers moved from its original west anchor spot to the Walmart outlet.
+The older Zellers outlet was vacant for a time but left open to foot traffic for the Safeway store before redeveloped as a Best Buy in autumn of 2010.
+As part of this renovation, Safeway was converted into a standalone store, no longer joined physically to the mall.
+In 2012, Zellers closed and was converted into a Target Canada store, which opened in July 2013 before closing (along with the rest of the Canadian branch of the chain) in 2015.

+In 2016 a portion of the Target site was repurposed for an Ardene women's clothing outlet and Goodlife Fitness.
 Around this time a standalone block of shops including a branch of Indigo Books and Music was constructed along the north side of the property; although not physically connected to the rest of the mall, these retailers are considered part of The Centre.

-Following its merger with Sobeys, the Safeway grocery store was divested to Saskatoon Co-op, who moved its 8th Street food store to the mall.
+Following the chain's merger with Sobeys, the Safeway grocery store closed; its location was filled by Saskatoon Co-op, which relocated its food store from a longstanding location further west on 8th Street.

-In May 2018, it was announced that Cineplex would open a new seven-screen cinema on the property in 2019, replacing its existing Cineplex Odeon Centre Cinemas location inside the mall.
+In May 2018, it was announced that Cineplex would open a new seven-screen cinema on the property in 2019.
 It was concurrently announced that Rainbow Cinemas, the mall's neighbouring second-run cinema, would shut down in 2020, as the mall's owners had declined to renew its lease due to an exclusivity agreement with Cineplex.
-The new cinema, which maintains a corridor connection to the mall, opened October 25, 2019.
-In 2019, renovation work began in Centre East (including the tunnel connection under Acadia Drive) in preparation for redevelopment of the soon-to-be-vacated theatres.
+The new cinema, which maintains a corridor connection to the mall, opened on October 25, 2019.
+In 2019, renovation work began in Centre East (including the tunnel connection under Acadia Drive) in preparation for redevelopment of the theatres.